Rhapsody (operating system): Naming

+Previous attempts to develop a successor to the Classic Mac OS

 In the mid-1990s, Mac OS was falling behind Windows.
 In 1993, Microsoft had introduced the next-generation Windows NT, which was a processor-independent, multiprocessing and multi-user operating system.
 At the time, Mac OS was still a single-user OS, and had gained a reputation for being unstable.
 Apple made several attempts to develop modern replacements for Mac OS, which all failed, harming public confidence in the company, while Macintosh sales continued to decline.
 Apple's most promising next-generation operating system, Copland, was mismanaged and had to be abandoned in 1996.
 In response, Apple CEO Gil Amelio decided to acquire or license an already-built operating system from another company.
 Apple's executive team considered BeOS, NeXT's NeXTSTEP, Sun Microsystems' Solaris, and Windows NT, and eventually acquired NeXT in December 1996.

 Announcement

 Rhapsody was announced by Gil Amelio at the January 7, 1997 Macworld Expo SF, and first demonstrated at the May 1997 Worldwide Developers Conference (WWDC).